mohanson/pxsol/doc/content/prikey_crypto_issue.md

   return 4
 ```

-Example: Given the following information
+Q: Given the following information, find the private key.

-- Information m₁ and its signature (r₁, s₁)
+- Information m₁ and its signature (r₁, s₁).
-- Information m₂ and its signature (r₂, s₂)
+- Information m₂ and its signature (r₂, s₂).
-- Both m₁ and m₂ are signed using the same random number k, but k is unknown
+- Both m₁ and m₂ are signed using the same random number k, but k is unknown.

-Find the private key prikey.

-Answer:
+A:

 ```txt
 s₁ = (m₁ + prikey * r₁) / k